ApaxPhoenix/WebPy/README.md

 ### Error Handling

-WebPy allows you to define custom error pages and responses.
+Nobody likes seeing generic error pages.
+With WebPy, you can create custom error pages that match your app's style and give users actually helpful information.

 ```python
 from webpy import WebPy